 There is a lot at stake when you’re interviewing a financial advisor to guide your wealth decisions and help you achieve financial security.
 You want someone who possesses the knowledge, experience and qualifications you need at a price that’s reasonable, with a dialogue that’s meaningful to you.

-SageVest Wealth Management offers 20 important questions to ask a prospective financial advisor across four key categories, to help you make the best choice.
+SageVest Wealth Management offers 20 important questions to ask a financial advisor across four key categories, to help you make the best choice.

 The Advisor and the Firm

 Fiduciary advisors must, BY LAW, always work in their client’s best interest.
 If an advisor is not a fiduciary, this means that the advice you receive might not align with what’s best for you, and could be influenced by commissions or other factors.

 Credentials among advisors vary.
 The most common include Certified Financial Planner (CFP), Chartered Financial Analyst (CFA), Certified Public Accountant (CPA), and Chartered Financial Consultant (ChFC).
 Each SageVest advisor holds the CFP ® designation.